 The first time I visited Japan, I was so bright-eyed and bushy tailed—I arrived in Tokyo the day the sakura reached full bloom—that racism and xenophobia were the farthest thing from my mind.
 Each subsequent sojourn, to be sure, proved at least as illuminating as the last.
 Whether I was walking the Nakasendo Way in autumn or enjoying summer in the pristine waters of Okinawa, questions like “is Japan a racist country?” simply didn’t cross my mind.

 Which is not to suggest that I frequently felt discriminated against as a gaijin, but was simply too distracted by the magic of Japan to care: I genuinely felt nothing but omotenashi from every Japanese person I encountered, even if most of them worked in the hospitality industry.
-Looking back, cynical as I am these days, I realize that this—meeting relatively few Japanese outside of hotels, restaurants or transportation hubs—might be key to the dissonance between my past and present perceptions.
+Looking back, after having resided in Kyoto for most of 2021, I realize that this—meeting relatively few Japanese outside of hotels, restaurants or transportation hubs—might be key to the dissonance between my past and present perceptions.

 Where Japan is Going Wrong on Race

-Like most countries, Japan closed its borders in early 2020 to limit the spread of Covid-19 into its territory.
-Unfortunately, while many other nations began re-opening their borders as the world learned more about the virus and how to mitigate its impact without massively disrupting life, Japan’s remained hermetically sealed.
-As of May 2021, all foreign tourists are indefinitely banned from entering Japan.
+Like most countries, Japan closed its borders in early 2020 to limit the spread of covid-19 into its territory.
+Unfortunately, while many other nations reopened their borders as the world learned more about the virus and how to mitigate its impact without massively disrupting life, Japan remained hermetically sealed.
+In October 2022, Japan finally reopened to tourism, although the damage had already been done.

-It’s not just tourists, either.
-Although Japan finally decided to let foreign permanent residents re-enter in late summer 2020 after months of shaming in the media and by foreign governments, many barriers stand in the way of gaijin who are otherwise eligible to come back.
-Moreover, long-stay foreigners who wish to enter Japan for the first time for work or study are still banned from entering.
+It wasn’t just tourists, either.
+Although Japan finally decided to let foreign permanent residents re-enter in late summer 2020 after months of shaming in the media and by foreign governments, many barriers stood in the way of gaijin who were otherwise eligible to come until very recently.
+Indeed, long-stay foreigners who wished to enter Japan for the first time for work or study remained banned from entering Japan until March 2022.
 Is Japan racist?
 It’s hard to answer with a definitive “no” these days.

 Japan’s aforementioned entry ban took effect later than those of other countries—but not out of respect for foreigners.
 Rather, the government remained long in denial that the 2020 games would need to be postponed; they closed the border to foreigners just days after this became clear.
-More recently, officials have suggested that the border could remain closed through the end of 2021, necessitating a Japanese-only Olympics.
-Are Japanese people racist?
-Ones who suggest nonsense like this certainly are!
+Given that Japan remained closed throughout 2021 and a “Japanese-only” Olympics took place behind closed borders, it sure does seem like Japan is racist.

-From ignorant comments by racist ministers, to a never-ending (and ineffective) border closure, to perpetual vagueness about the future (at least before a vaccine arrives), there’s plenty of grief to go around in Covid-era Japan.
+From ignorant comments by racist ministers, to a never-ending (and ineffective) border closure, to perpetual vagueness about the future, there’s plenty of grief to go around in covid-era Japan.
 But the most disappointing and hurtful aspect of it, at least to me, is how unapologetic the Japanese government has been.
 Their lack of contrition suggests their actions are intentional, which in turn makes me question the intentions of the people who put them in office.

 Japan for Gaijin Post-Pandemic